Particle Simulator

 Created by GB114

-A customizable 2D particle simulation built with JavaScript and HTML Canvas.
+A customizable 2D particle simulation built with vanilla JavaScript and HTML and CSS.

-Particles interact with each other and respond to user input, supporting features like collision detection and response and mouse interaction.
+Particles interact with each other and respond to user input, supporting features like collision and mouse interaction.

 Many more features are in the works.